EnterpriseDB/barman/doc/manual/43-backup-commands.en.md

 Barman's backup catalog.

 > **NOTE:**
-> Remember a backup ID can be retrieved with `barman list-backup
+> Remember a backup ID can be retrieved with `barman list-backups
 > <server_name>`

 ## Backup ID shortcuts